hashicorp/consul/website/source/docs/agent/http.html.markdown

 * /v1/health/service/\<service\>: Returns the nodes and health info of a service
 * /v1/health/state/\<state\>: Returns the checks in a given state

-All of the health endpoints supports blocking queries.
+All of the health endpoints supports blocking queries and all consistency modes.

 ### /v1/health/node/\<node\>